1punchtan/msd-business-architecture/README.md

 A pipeline that extracts structured business architecture data from the [MSD Social Development Policy Guide (MAP)](https://www.workandincome.govt.nz/map/) and converts it to ArchiMate Open Exchange XML, ready to import into [Archi](https://www.archimatetool.com/) or any compliant modelling tool.

+Disclaimer: This work is NOT officially endorsed by MSD.
+Only publicly available information was used, and no confidential information was shared.
+No rabbits were harmed in this project.

 ![Jobseeker Support](https://github.com/1punchtan/msd-business-architecture/blob/main/Jobseeker%20Support.png)

 ## What it does